By Cliff McCarthy, 2015

 On a map published in 1877, a downtown section of Westminster bears the marking “J. J. Baumgartner’s Addition.”
-This section of land was part of the 30-acre Grandadam Farm, which upon the death of the widowed Regina Grandadam in 1812, passed to her slave Betsy for life.
+This section of land had been part of the 30-acre Grandadam Farm, which upon the death of the widowed Regina Grandadam in 1812, passed to her slave Betsy for life.
 The Roman Catholic Church acquired the land, presumably with J. J. Baumgartner’s leadership, and the lot was subdivided in 1860s.
 Click here, for more on the story of Elizabeth Frantz & J. J. Baumgartner’s Addition.

 John J. and Margaret had twelve children.
 John Joseph Baumgartner died in May of 1878.
 His wife, Margaret, died on November 24, 1884.
 Both are buried in St. John’s Cemetery in Westminster, Maryland.

 Children of John Joseph & Margaret Ann (Hayden) BAUMGARTNER